-Note: This adjustment applies only to personal holding companies.

-Important: Do not make this adjustment for costs for which the corporation elected the optional 3-year writeoff under section 59(e) for the regular tax.
+Note: This adjustment applies only to expenditures of a personal holding company for which the company did not elect the optional 3-year write-off under section 59(e) for the regular tax.

 For the regular tax, circulation expenditures may be deducted in full when paid or incurred.
 For the AMT, these expenditures must be capitalized and amortized over 3 years.